gvwilson/sdxpy/src/binary/index.md

 ## Bitwise Operations {: #binary-bitops}

 Like most languages based on C,
-Python provides [%g bitwise_operation "bitwise operations" %] for working directly with 1's and 0's in memory:
+Python has [%g bitwise_operation "bitwise operations" %] for working directly with 1's and 0's:
 `&` (and),
 `|` (or),
 `^` (xor),